shopwp/www/wp-content/plugins/redirection/readme.txt

 And it's 100% free!

-New features include:
+Features include:

 * 404 error monitoring - captures a log of 404 errors and allows you to easily map these to 301 redirects
 * Custom 'pass-through' redirections allowing you to pass a URL through to another page, file, or website.
 * Full logs for all redirected URLs
 * All URLs can be redirected, not just ones that don't exist
+* WP CLI support
-* Redirection methods - redirect based upon login status, redirect to random pages, redirect based upon the referrer!
+* Redirect based upon login status, user agent, or referrer

-Existing features include:

 * Automatically add a 301 redirection when a post's URL changes
 * Manually add 301, 302, and 307 redirections for a WordPress post, or for any other file
+* Full import/export to JSON, CSV, .htaccess, and Nginx rewrite.rules
 * Full regular expression support
 * Apache .htaccess is not required - works entirely inside WordPress
-* Redirect index.php, index.html, and index.htm access
+* Support for Apache and Nginx
 * Redirection statistics telling you how many times a redirection has occurred, when it last happened, who tried to do it, and where they found your URL
-* Fully localized
+* Fully localized & available in many languages

-Redirection is available in:

-* English
-* French by Oncle Tom
-* Hebrew by Rami
-* Spanish by Juan
-* Simplified Chinese by Sha Miao
-* Catalan by Robert Bu
-* Japanese by Naoko McCracken
-* Hindi by Ashish
-* Russian by Grib
-* Bahasa Indonesia by Septian Fujianto
-* German by Fabian Schulz
-* Italian by Raffaello Tesi
-* Ukrainian by WordPress plugins Ukraine
-* Polish by Kuba Majerczyk
-* Arabic by Jerry John
-* Brazilian Portuguese by Pedro Padron
-* Dutch by Marlon Navas, Pieter Carette, and Bart Kummel
-* Hungarian by daSSad and Szépe Viktor
-* Turkish by Fatih Cevik
-* Romanian by InboxTranslations
-* Greek by Stefanos Kofopoulos
-* Belarusian by Alexander Ovsov
-* Czech by Martin Jurica
-* Danish by Rasmus Himmelstrup
-* Persian by Danial Hatami

-Please submit bugs and patches to https://github.com/johngodley/redirection
+Please submit bugs and patches to https://github.com/johngodley/redirection Please submit translations to https://translate.wordpress.org/projects/wp-plugins/redirection

 == Installation ==